HONG KONG DRAGON BOAT RACES 2023

 TSING YI - Kwai Tsing District Dragon Boat Invitation Races.
 19th May 2019.
 9am to 4pm.
 Tsing Yi Northeast Park Promenade, Tsing Yi, New Territories.
 Admission free

 MUI WO, LANTAU ISLAND - Mui Wo Dragon Boat Race Open.
-June 2019 (date to be advised).
+26th May 2019.
 7am to 5pm.
 Silvermine Bay Beach, Mui Wo, Lantau Island.
 Admission free